radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 ruby-install ruby {{page.ruby_version}}
 ```

 This command will take a couple of minutes, so grab your $DRINKOFCHOICE and go outside or something.
-Once it's done, we'll have Ruby 2.4.0 installed.
+Once it's done, we'll have Ruby {{page.ruby_version}} installed.
 In order to use this Ruby version, we'll need to install chruby as well.
 The instructions [can be found in chruby's README](https://github.com/postmodern/chruby#install) too, but I will reproduce them here:

 ```
 wget -O chruby-{{page.chruby_version}}.tar.gz \